-In Personalization, click or tap Activities to navigate to the Activities console.
+In Personalization, click Activities to navigate to the Activities console.

-Click or tap the brand for which you want to see activities.
+Click the brand for which you want to see activities.

-Select the activity and click or tap View Properties and click the Reports tab and select the activity that you want to view performance for/convert winning experiences for.
+Select the activity and click View Properties and click the Reports tab and select the activity that you want to view performance for/convert winning experiences for.
 Performance data is displayed.

-Click or tap the Push winner link to push that experience as the default experience.
+Click the Push winner link to push that experience as the default experience.